MagnaFacta/zalt-html/README.md

 ## Snippets

 Snippets are objects containing reusable html content with added simple *logic* build in.
+You can compore them to e.g. twig templates but then the are completely written in PHP code and they contain flow control - in contrast to most template systems.
 When generating output, using a list of snippets, the system:

 1. Checks for HtmlOutput and if it is there, add the HTML to the output.
 2. Without HTML check for a ``ResponseInterface`` object and return that if it exists.